Zuev91/rsschool-cv/cv.md

    - The Belarusian State University of Informatics and Radioelectronics(2010-2014) Information Technologies and Control

-   - The Rolling Scopes School(2021) iOS Development
+   - The Rolling Scopes School(2021) iOS Development.
+Currently studying

 8. English: London is the capital of Great Britain.
 Read and write with vocabulary(or google translate).
 Current level: A2 but working on improving it.